EladBet/angular-styleguide/README.md

 ###Extend $resource with custom actions
 ###### [Style [Y062](#style-y062)]

    - Extend ngResource custom actions set by using input parameters.

+     *Why?*: Using one service for RESTful data source make it easy to read and helps you instantly identify which method to use to interact with the data you need .

-         *Why?*: This way we can detect untreated request with automated test..
+     *Why?*: This way we can detect untreated request with automated test.

     ```javascript
       /* avoid */